January 2026

 Creatively, this week has been less about output and more about rest and reflection.
 That said, in my home studio - wrapped in layers against the bitter cold - I returned to blending Valentine’s black clay PF680 with Potclays White St Thomas, continuing my exploration of creating a palette of soft, muted tones.
 I quickly built a small upright test form to observe how the two clays interact structurally and visually and how those relationships might translate through the firing process.
 It’s a modest start, but one that feels quietly purposeful.

 I also finally managed to visit Quiver at Lakeside Arts in Nottingham.
-Spending several hours with Kate MccGwire’s work was a powerful experience.
-Her intricate use of feathers - the repetition, pattern and meticulous placement - creates surfaces that are both mesmerising and unsettling.
-What struck me most was how the feathers operate simultaneously as material, mark and memory, forming rhythms that feel alive and continuously shifting depending on how you move around the work.
-It was a reminder of how surface can carry both intensity and restraint, something I am keen to hold onto as my own work develops.
+Spending several hours with Kate MccGwire’s work was a powerful and absorbing experience.
+Her intricate use of feathers - the repetition, pattern and meticulous placement - creates surfaces that are at once mesmerising and quietly unsettling.
+What struck me most was how the feathers operate simultaneously as material, mark and memory, forming rhythms that feel alive and continuously shifting as you move around the work.

 What’s Inspirating Me This Week -